buildbuddy-io/buildbuddy/website/blog/buildbuddy-v2-5-0-release-notes.md

 ![](images/settings.png)

-- **And much much more** - Every release comes packed with so many new features, performance improvements and bug fixes that we can't get to them them all.
+- **And much much more** - Every release comes packed with so many new features, performance improvements and bug fixes that we can't get to them all.
 Here are some more highlights:
   - Support for serving static files from a CDN
   - Support for MinIO as a storage backend
   - BuildKite links now link to the specific BuildKite job that spawned the invocation